itingw/optimization/README.md

   - Add async
 3. Resize Images using Grunt
 4. Convert Images to png format
-5. Add Webfonts
-6. Move scripts to end of the body
+5. Move scripts to end of the body

 ####Part 2: Optimize Frames per Second in pizza.html